andmos/docker-images-security-workshop/README.md

 <br/>
 </details>

 2. Check if the container is running with the root user.
 If so, that's not good.
+See if you can delete som critical files inside the container.

 <details><summary>Solution</summary>
 <br/>